 Skilled Person Panel

-To enable us to contract directly with the skilled person firm, in line with the European Procurement Directive and the Public Contracts Regulations 2015, we developed a Skilled Person Panel.
-The panel is divided into 14 subject categories known as ‘Lots’ and is effective until 31 March 2021.
+We have developed a Skilled Person Panel, that is used for directly commissioned s166 reviews.
+This enables the FCA to contract with the skilled person firm, in line with the Public Contracts Regulations 2015.
+The panel is divided into 12 subject categories known as 'lots' and is effective until 31 march 2026.

-Where the regulated firm contracts with the skilled person firm it may consider sourcing a supplier listed on the Skilled Person Panel.
-The regulated firm remains responsible for assessing the individual appropriateness of the skilled person firm for its particular requirements.
-The regulated firm should consider the guidance in SUP 5.4 of the Handbook when appointing a skilled person firm.
+When a regulated firm (rather than the FCA) contracts with the skilled person firm it may consider sourcing a supplier listed on the Skilled Person Panel; however, this is not a requirement and the Firm may nominate any suitable supplier to the FCA for consideration and approval.
+The regulated firm is responsible for assessing the individual appropriateness of a skilled person firm for its particular requirements and should consider the guidance in SUP 5.4 of the Handbook when appointing them.

 Number of reports commissioned

 For the current financial year, we publish information once a quarter on how often we commission skilled person reviews:

 Information about skilled person reviews commissioned over each financial year is published in our Annual Reports: